buildinamsterdam/storyblok-scripts/README.md

 ### `storyblok-make-fields-translatable.mjs`

 **When to use:** You're scaffolding a new Storyblok space or enabling a second language.
 Every field across every content type needs its "Translatable" toggle switched on.
-Doing this manually in the UI takes hours and is error-prone.
-This script does it in seconds, consistently.
+Doing this manually in the UI is tedious and is error-prone.
+This script does it in seconds.

 **What it does:**
 - Fetches all components (blocks, elements, entities)